Are you exhausted from the Christmas preparations? The atmosphere at home is tense rather than festive?

 David Steindl-Rast OSB

 Christmas will come anyway.
 Seriously!
-Christmas will come even if we don’t manage to clean something up, prepare all the specialties, or complete the entire list of tasks that we took on ourselves.
+Christmas will come even if we don’t clean something up, prepare all the specialties, or complete the entire list of tasks we took on ourselves.
 Why do I start with this?
-Because we often come to this conclusion too late – when we are exhausted with the preparations, the budget has exceeded all expectations and the atmosphere at home is tense.
-Well, maybe you could spare yourself these struggles and start preparations for Christmas this year with the assumption that these days will come anyway, without your efforts.
+We often come to this conclusion too late – when we are exhausted from the preparations, the budget has exceeded all expectations, and the atmosphere at home is tense.
+Well, maybe you could spare yourself these struggles and start preparations for Christmas this year, assuming that these days will come anyway, without your efforts.
 However, what depends on you is:

-This can help to take the burden off our shoulders, which more and more often prevents us from focusing on the essence of the holiday season and enjoying the special atmosphere during the days and weeks before Christmas.
-In the family dimension, this period may serve to strengthen relationships, and often repair them.
+This can help to take the burden off our shoulders, which more and more often prevents us from focusing on the essence of the holiday season and enjoying the unique atmosphere during the days and weeks before Christmas.
+In the family dimension, this period may strengthen relationships and often repair them.
 Listening to what occupies the closest persons.
-Getting to know the fears, dreams and worries of children.
+Getting to know the fears, dreams, and worries of children.
 By choosing relationships as the goal of pre-Christmas preparations, we give ourselves a chance for a beautiful gift that we will not get bored of and will not cease to enjoy.

 Probably all family members hope that Christmas will be a wonderful time.
-Probably everyone imagines it differently – children count on having fun all day long and are waiting for gifts.
-Parents certainly dream of a moment of rest and peace.
+Everyone probably imagines it differently – children count on having fun all day and waiting for gifts.
+Parents indeed dream of a moment of rest and peace.

 About the Author